desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `operator`: Address who is assigned to have all the tokens approvals in the owner's account;
 * `expires`: Expiration time/height of this allowance, if it is set as `null` then it has no time/height limit.

-An example of the message to approve an operator all the tokens with an expiration height:
+Here an example meesage to approve an operator all the tokens with an expiration height:
 ```json
 {
     "approve_all": {